Benchmark Rules and Guidelines

 - For Intel Iris and Intel HD Graphics (Broadwell).

 - For Intel Iris and Intel HD Graphics (Haswell).

 - For older Intel integrated graphics (Ivy Bridge, Sandy Bridge):

 Driver approval policy

-All currently supported versions of 3DMark on Windows are covered by our Driver Approval Policy, which dictates which drivers can be used to obtain valid results.
+All currently supported versions of 3DMark on Windows are covered by our Driver Approval Policy.

 Drivers must meet the following conditions before being considered for approval testing: